trasba/imsanity/readme.txt

 = Why would I need this plugin? =

+A picture from a modern camera almost always needs to be scaled down to display properly in a browser.
 The average computer screen is not big enough to display a 3 megapixel camera-phone image at full resolution.
-A 12 megapixel photograph is about 10 times too large to fit on a standard computer monitor.
-Blog contributors may not understand this and upload large images, even though they will be squashed and displayed much smaller.
-Unless there is a need to archive high-res originals they are at best a waste of disk space.
+A 12 megapixel photograph is about 10 times larger than a standard computer monitor resolution.
+Blog contributors may not understand this and upload huge image files, even though they will be squashed and displayed at a much smaller size.
+Unless there is a need to archive high-res originals they are at usually just taking up disk space.
+If the original image file winds up on the page, they can slow page load times and use bandwidth.

 Imsanity solves this issue by simply scaling all uploaded images down to a reasonable size for displaying in a browser.

+= Doesn't WordPress already automatically scale images? =

+When an image is uploaded WordPress automatically creates up to 3 smaller sized copies of the file.
+In the media browser and gallery you can select "large" "medium" and "thumbnail" when inserting.
+The original image is saved which, unless you are using WordPress to archive the originals, this is simply using up disk space.

+If a contributor doesn't select one of the smaller image sizes then they wind up putting the huge original image onto a page and then "resize" it by adjusting the display size (these show up in the image dialog as percentages (50%, 60%, etc).
+When you do this your visitors must download the huge file (sometimes several megabytes) even though it only shows up as a small image on the page.
+If you have a lot of these it can start to affect the performance of your site and create a poor user experience.

 = Where do I go for support? =